MartijnVisser/flink-only-sql/README.md

 );
 ```

-Any cookie that belongs to our website, is also sent to the topic.
+Any cookie that belongs to the domain `localhostd` (which is where our website runs), is also sent to the topic.
 We are specifically interested in a cookie called `identifier`.
-We're going to register a VIEW, which returns this value by applygin a regular expressing on the incoming data.
+We're going to register a view, which returns this value by applying a regular expressing on the incoming data.

 ```sql
 --Create view which already extracts the identifier from the cookies